Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Introduction

-Recent works have explored deep streaming reinforcement learning, in which deep RL methods rely solely on online updates, precluding the use of replay buffers, batch updates, or the additional computational complexity introduced by one or more target networks \citep{vasan2024deep, elsayed2024streaming}, making them suitable for on-device training and efficient continual learning.
-In particular, while Action Value Gradient (AVG), proposed in \cite{vasan2024deep}, requires a precise tuning of hyperparameters such as learning rate and temperature $\alpha$ of the Maximum Entropy RL formulation \citep{ziebart2010modeling}, \cite{elsayed2024streaming} present Stream AC($\lambda$), showing strong performance both on MuJoCo Gym \citep{todorov2012mujoco} and DM Control Suite \citep{tunyasuvunakool2020dm_control} environments.
+While batch updates and replay buffers are critical to the effectiveness of modern DRL approaches, their computational demands make them challenging to implement for on-board learning in resource-constrained systems, such as edge devices.
+Nevertheless, reinforcement learning holds significant potential for tiny robotics \citep{neuman2022tiny}, enabling adaptive, data-driven control in compact and resource-limited platforms that have already demonstrated promising applications in autonomous inspection \citep{de2018inverted} and search-and-rescue operations \citep{duisterhof2021sniffy}.
+Motivated by these challenges, recent works have explored streaming deep reinforcement learning, in which deep RL methods rely solely on online updates, precluding the use of replay buffers, batch updates, or the additional computational complexity introduced by one or more target networks \citep{vasan2024deep, elsayed2024streaming}, making them suitable for on-device training and efficient continual learning.
+In particular, while Action Value Gradient (AVG) \cite{vasan2024deep} requires careful per-environment tuning of hyperparameters such as learning rate and temperature $\alpha$ of the Maximum Entropy RL formulation \citep{ziebart2010modeling}, Elsayed et al.\ \citep{elsayed2024streaming} introduce the \textit{stream-x} family of algorithms for various RL tasks, among which Stream AC($\lambda $), designed for continuous action control, achieves strong performance on both the MuJoCo Gym \citep{todorov2012mujoco} and DM Control Suite \citep{tunyasuvunakool2020dm_control} benchmarks.